mikesol/wall/docs/src/functions-1.md

 ## You'll be seeing a lot of these

 Functions are the only data structure available in Wall.
-They is inspired by [Lua's tables](https://www.lua.org/pil/2.5.html), which are Lua's only data structure.
+They are inspired by [Lua's tables](https://www.lua.org/pil/2.5.html), which are Lua's only data structure.
 That means that, when we see [Sets](./sets-1) and [Lists](./lists-1) later on, they will also be functions.